-MULTI SENSORY PERFORMANCE & INSTALLATION ~ under development
+MULTI SENSORY MEDIA ART PERFORMANCE ~ under development

 the loop places the human body at the centre of a digital experience.
 This project investigates human-computer integration.
-We create a feedback loop between people and machines, forming a cycle of information that is shaped by a collusion between active brainwaves and real-time generative music and art. the loop creates a personalised human-computer integrated sensory feedback loop.
+We create a feedback loop between people and machines, forming a cycle of information that is shaped by a collusion between active brainwaves and real-time multi-sensory art. the loop involves sight, sound, touch, smell and taste.

-Justin Dwyer ~ Creative Technical Director + Artist
+Justin Dwyer ~ Creative and Technical Director + Artist

-Andrew Ogburn + Justin Dwyer ~ Music Composer
+Andrew Ogburn + Justin Dwyer ~ Music Composers